informalsystems/vdd/fastsync/fastsync.md

 #### Remote Functions

-The Tendermint Full Node exposes the following functions over Tendermint RPC:
+The Tendermint Full Node exposes the following functions over Tendermint RPC.
+The "Expected precondition" are only expected for correct peers (as no assumption is made on internals of faulty processes [FS-A-PEER]).

 *Remark:* we will have asynchronous RPCs